Luisfcaro/PT480_Symfony_PostgreSQL/README.md

 ### 2. Configure the Database Connection

-Update the .env file in the project root with your PostgreSQL credentials.
+Update the .env file in the Backend directory with your PostgreSQL credentials.
 Set the DATABASE_URL as follows:

 ```
 DATABASE_URL="postgresql://user:password@127.0.0.1:5432/pt480?serverVersion=16&charset=utf8"